cdbdev/python-doc/doc/python_bindings.md

 ## Cython
 The approach Cython takes to creating Python bindings uses a Python-like language to define the bindings and then generates C code that can be compiled into the module.

+...

+### Pros and cons
+Cython is a relatively complex tool that can provide you **a deep level of control** when creating Python bindings for C. It provides a Python-esque method for writing code that manually controls the GIL, which can significantly speed up certain types of problems.

+That Python-esque language is not quite Python, however, so there’s a slight learning curve when you’re coming up to speed in figuring out which parts of C and Python fit where.

 ## C extension module